 Installing the Main Tees

 I chose to use the main beam, which runs the entire length of the basement, as the reference point for installing the main tees.
 I calculated how far from that reference point to install the first main tee by determining how many panels we required for the width of the section and dividing so that the full size panels would be centered.
-The first main tee was installed parallel to the main beam.
+I installed the first main tee parallel to the main beam.

 When cutting the end of the tee that will rest on the wall angle, it is a good idea to cut the vertical portion of the tee on an angle for ease of installation.

 Installing the Cross Tees